While the financial markets are collapsing . . .

 Here's what you need to get started.

-Compare to the AIG in the United States.
+Compare that to AIG in the United States.

-Plus, the Swiss franc is over 100% backed by gold and so in the future will probably appreciate against ALL types of dollars AND the euro AND the yen . . .
+Plus, the Swiss franc will probably continue appreciate against ALL types of dollars AND the euro AND the yen . . .

 couple having happy cruise thanks to income investing